 Judith Basin County is located in central Montana in a fertile basin between the Highwoods, Big Snowies, and Little Belt mountains.
-The county population is 2,190 people.
+The county population is 2,016 people.
 The principal communities are Stanford (county seat located about 65 miles east of Great Falls), Hobson and Geyser.
 Numerous other small communities make up the county.
 Judith Basin Countyâ€™s economy is based on agriculture.
 The major components of this industry include livestock, small grains and forage production.
-The county ranks 13th in Montana for beef cattle numbers, 22nd in wheat production, and 18th for hay production.
+The county ranks 14th in Montana for beef cattle numbers, 11th in winter wheat production, 16th in barley production, 27th for spring wheat production, 9th for alfalfa hay production, and 27th for other hay production.
 Timber and mining enterprises take place on a small scale.
 The MSU Central Ag Research Center is located in the county.
-The Judith Basin 4-H programs consist of 115 youth members and 30 volunteer leaders in four organized clubs.
+The Judith Basin 4-H programs consist of 73 youth members and 23 volunteer leaders in four organized clubs.
 The county offers a variety of recreational opportunities, which include hiking, hunting, fishing, camping, snowmobiling and skiing.
 A major ski area is about 45 minutes from Stanford.
 The Judith Basin was the home of the legendary western artist Charlie Russell.
 Many of his paintings were scenes captured by the artist between Lewistown and Great Falls.

 The legendary Western artist Charlie Russell learned the ways of the cowboy and mountain man here in the basin, and many of his most famous paintings were inspired by the landscape and drama that unfolded here as the West was settled.
 Highway 87 between Great Falls and Lewistown is known as the Charlie Russell Trail.
 Square Butte, Stanford, Utica and the Judith River country are all scenes captured in Russellâ€™s art.